mmjulkowska/MVApp/README.md

 ![02_curve_fit_15](https://user-images.githubusercontent.com/14832460/38309240-2cfde01a-3822-11e8-8e77-27cc3e8cd755.png)

-You can change the graph to for example bar graph, remove background or determine what is represented by the error bars.
+You can change the graph to, for example, bar graph, remove background or determine what is represented by the error bars.
 The default figure legend will update automatically too:

 ![02_curve_fit_18](https://user-images.githubusercontent.com/14832460/38309331-78926dfc-3822-11e8-803f-15762ed632b4.png)

-By scrolling further down, you can find the significant groups, as calculated per Tukey's pair-wise test, with the same p-value threshold as ANOVA:
+By scrolling further down, you can find the significant groups, as calculated per Tukey's pairwise test, with the same p-value threshold as ANOVA:

 ![02_curve_fit_20](https://user-images.githubusercontent.com/14832460/38309459-cb90b0e0-3822-11e8-9dd6-bb4c830b999c.png)